 But the intimidating lava flow that nearly closed off the harbour also created a new & improved version, making it even better and more sheltered than it was before.

-The harbour entrance of Heimaey, between towering cliffs on one side and the huge Eldfell lava flows on the other side.
+The harbour entrance of Heimaey, between towering cliffs and the huge Eldfell lava flows on.

 And the newly risen bulky volcano itself made the town more sheltered from the fierce prevailing winds coming in from the southeast, effectively forming a wind-blocking structure with its neighbour Helgafell.
 Before the eruption hardly any trees could grow on the largely windswept island.
 After Eldfell arrived, trees have slowly but steadily sprouted at several places and gardens around town, and continue to grow & blossom.